Abdel-RahmanOwais/Rock-Paper-Scissor-Game/README.md

 ## Feedback

-If you have any feedback, please reach out to us at abdoo.owais@gmail.com
+If you have any feedback, please reach out to me at abdoo.owais@gmail.com